 In summary, the rules encourage companies to release new information to the market on a regular basis.
 Companies should have a consistent procedure for both determining what information is price-sensitive and for releasing it.
 Where companies issue lengthy releases that include comments on current or future trading prospects, this information should be given due prominence.
 If price-sensitive information is inadvertently released to, say, analysts or journalists, then a company should take immediate steps to ensure that the whole market has access to the information.
-Also, a company should correct a public forecast as soon as possible if the outcome is significantly different.
-However, there is no obligation on a company to tell individual analysts that their forecast is wrong.
+A company should also correct a public forecast as soon as possible if the outcome is significantly different.
+However, a company has no obligation to tell individual analysts that their forecast is wrong.

-6. GENERAL MEETINGS
+GENERAL MEETINGS

-- 1.6.6 Explain, in outline, the UK company law requirements regarding the calling of annual general meetings and other meetings - 1.6.7 Distinguish between annual general meetings and other types of company meetings - 1.6.8 Distinguish between the types of resolution that can be considered at company general meetings - 1.6.9 Distinguish between the voting methods used at company meetings - 1.6.10 Explain the role and powers of a proxy
+1.5.7 Explain, in outline, the UK company law requirements regarding the calling of annual general meetings and other general meetings 1.5.8 Distinguish between annual general meetings and other types of company meetings 1.5.9 Distinguish between the types of resolution that can be considered at company general meetings 1.5.10 Distinguish between the voting methods used at company meetings 1.5.11 Explain the role and powers of a proxy